 How much does it cost to create a basic Interview video?

-To create a basic interview style video that is filmed at a single location, where where Camera, Lighting and Quality audio is required would cost approximately $2000 – $3000
+To create a basic interview style video that is filmed at a single location, with camera equipment, lighting and quality audio can cost approximately $2000 – $3000.

 The foremost thing is getting on the same page so that a video production company produces what the client needs.
 The client should outline the approach to the video and discuss the subject matter with the company.
 Concept planning typically takes thirty minutes to one hour.